Proper Cantonese pronunciation: Origins and influences

 TV and radio programs, including game shows, have been made to promote proper pronunciation.
 The campaign has also influenced the local media.
 Some news reporters and masters of ceremonies in Hong Kong have adopted the proper pronunciations.

 Arguments

 The proper readings promoted by Richard Ho are based on the fanqie spelling of Guangyun, an ancient rime dictionary reflecting the sounds of Middle Chinese.
-Ho states that, Cantonese Chinese phonology being the descendant of the Guangyun system, there are highly regular correspondences between the sounds of Middle Chinese and those of modern Cantonese Chinese.
-He also holds that the flat (平) and sharp (仄) tonal distinction in Middle Chinese is the most important feature from which modern Cantonese Chinese should not deviate, especially when reciting ancient literature.
+Ho states that, Cantonese phonology being the descendant of the Guangyun system, there are highly regular correspondences between the sounds of Middle Chinese and those of modern Cantonese.
+He also holds that the flat (平) and sharp (仄) tonal distinction in Middle Chinese is the most important feature from which modern Cantonese should not deviate, especially when reciting ancient literature.
 He allows exceptions in some cases of colloquial speech, but not in any cases in reading ancient literature.